Wolverine971/9takes/src/blog/people/musicians/Chappell-Roan.md

 <!-- # Chappell Roan: The Vibrant Soul Behind the Glitter Pop -->

 She's a small-town girl with big dreams, an advocate for self-expression, and a beacon of authenticity in the music industry.
-Let's peel back the layers of sequins and explore the fascinating personality that drives this rising star.
+Let's peel back the layers of sequins and explore the personality that drives this rising star.

 ## What is Chappell Roan's Personality Type?